rbredow/robbredow.com/content/posts/2025-05-01-ted-artist-driven-innovation.md

 ## The Opening Shot That Changed Everything

-I opened with a story familiar to many film fans: the iconic opening shot of *Star Wars: Episode IV*.
-That shot didn’t just wow audiences--it redefined what was possible in visual storytelling of that era.
+The iconic opening shot of *Star Wars: Episode IV* didn’t just wow audiences--it redefined what was possible in visual storytelling of that era.
 Behind the scenes, it was the Dykstraflex motion control camera rig, a marvel of engineering, that made those dynamic moves possible.
 This was artist-driven innovation at its best: artists and engineers working side by side to create something entirely new.

 ![Star Destroyer on screen at TED]( /images/2025/05/TED2025_20250408_1GT2795-medium.jpg "Opening with the Star Destroyer at TED")
 *Opening with the Star Destroyer: the shot that redefined cinematic possibility.
 Photo: Gilberto Tadday / TED*

 ## A New Era: AI and the Creative Collision

 Today, we’re at another turning point with AI.
 And instead of being introduced to these new technologies with a spectacular opening shot of a movie, we're reading about it in the press.
 And the headlines aren't very encouraging about the future of creative jobs.
-The technology is impressive, but it’s also a little intimidating, especially for those of us who’ve spent our careers crafting images frame by frame.
+The technology is impressive, but it’s also intimidating, especially for those of us who’ve spent our entire careers crafting images frame by frame.

 ![Jurassic Park and the evolution of effects]( /images/2025/05/TED2025_20250408_1GT2816-medium.jpg "Jurassic Park and the evolution of effects")
 *Discussing the leap from stop-motion to CG in Jurassic Park.
 Photos: Gilberto Tadday / TED*